 4. Employee Positions.
-The Owner shall use its good faith and commercially reasonable efforts to cause and/or facilitate the creation at the Project Site of, cumulatively, (i) approximately 320 to 370 full-time permanent employee positions with a total annual payroll of approximately $27,000,000 to $32,000,000, (ii) 0 full-time temporary employee positions, (iii) 0 part-time permanent employee positions and (iv) 0 part-time temporary employee positions.
+The Company shall use its good faith and commercially reasonable efforts to cause and/or facilitate the creation at the Project Site of, cumulatively, (i) approximately 80 to 100 full-time permanent employee positions with a total annual payroll of approximately $7,000,000 to $10,000,000, (ii) 0 full-time temporary employee positions, (iii) 0 part-time permanent employee positions and (iv) 0 part-time temporary employee positions.
 Hiring of such employees is estimated to commence in approximately 2022 and to continue incrementally over the succeeding three to five years.
-Currently, the Owners have no employees at the Project Site.
+Currently, the Company has no employees at the Project Site.
 The approximate number of employee positions of the Company in Ohio at locations other than the Project Site as of the date of execution of this Agreement is 0 full-time permanent employee positions, 0 part-time permanent employee positions, 0 full-time temporary employee positions, and 0 part-time temporary employee positions.
 The estimates provided in this Section 4 are good faith estimates provided pursuant to R.C.
 Section 3735.671(B) and shall not be construed in a manner that would limit the amount or term of the tax exemptions provided in this Agreement.
 The parties recognize that the employment and payroll estimates associated with the Project may increase or decrease.
-The parties also recognize that it is anticipated that all employees at the Project Site will be hired by Owners other than the Company, or by lessees of Owners.

 5. Provision of Information.
-Each Owner shall provide to the proper tax incentive review council (the “Council) any information reasonably required by the Council to evaluate the compliance of such Owner with the Agreement, including returns or annual reports of such Owner filed pursuant to R.C.
+Each Company shall provide to the proper tax incentive review council (the “Council) any information reasonably required by the Council to evaluate the compliance of such Company with the Agreement, including returns or annual reports of such Company filed pursuant to R.C.
 Section 5711.02 if requested by the Council.
+Pursuant to R.C.
+Section 5709.85(C)(1) the Council shall review the information provided by the Company and on the basis of the determinations, on or before the first day of September of each year, the Council shall submit to the City written recommendations for continuation, modification, or cancellation of this agreement.

 6. Real Property Tax Exemption.
 The City hereby grants a fifteen (15) year, 100% real property tax exemption pursuant to R.C.
 Section 3735.67 for the assessed value of each new structure constructed at the Project Site, including, but not limited to, expansions of existing structures that increase the square footage of such structures.
 For each separately identifiable real property improvement, the exemption commences the first year such real property improvement would first be taxable were that property not hereby exempted from taxation.
 Unless subsequently extended by the City, no exemption shall commence after the earlier of (i) the tax year after the Completion Month, or (ii) tax year 2027 (i.e., tax lien date January 1, 2027).
 Unless subsequently extended by the City, no exemption shall extend beyond tax year 2041 (i.e., tax lien date January 1, 2041).
 Although exemption under this Agreement for any separately identifiable real property improvement lasts for only fifteen years at most, the real property exemption period for the Project as a whole may last more than fifteen years.
-The exemptions set forth in this Section shall apply irrespective of whether the real property is owned by an Owner, or, in accordance with Section 17 of this Agreement, Section 21 of this Agreement, or both Sections 17 and 21 of this Agreement, by another entity or other entities.
+The exemptions set forth in this Section shall apply irrespective of whether the real property is owned by an Company, or, in accordance with Section 17 of this Agreement, Section 21 of this Agreement, or both Sections 17 and 21 of this Agreement, by another entity or other entities.